Skip to main content

 #

-Atlanta’s notorious traffic creates challenges:
+• Atlanta’s notorious traffic creates unique challenges

-• Complex interchanges and merges
+• Complex interchanges (Spaghetti Junction, I-85/I-285)

 • Aggressive driving behaviors by other motorists

-• Frequent construction zones
+• Frequent construction zones (constant highway expansion)

-Pedestrian Areas
+Pedestrian Areas:

 • Downtown Atlanta and Midtown